Civil & Environmental Engineering (CEE)

 CEE 375 (CHE 375) Environmental Engineering Processes 3 Credits

-Processes applied in environmental engineering for air pollution control, treatment of drinking water, municipal wastewater, industrial wastes, hazardous/toxic wastes, and environmental remediation.
-Kinetics, reactor theory, mass balances, application of fundamental physical, chemical and biological principles to analysis and design.
+Fundamental physical, chemical and microbiological processes applied in environmental engineering for air pollution control, treatment of drinking water, municipal wastewater, industrial wastes, hazardous/toxic wastes, and environmental remediation.
+Kinetics, reactor theory, mass balances, application of fundamental physical, chemical and microbiological principles to analysis and design.

 CEE 376 Environmental Biotechnology 3 Credits